vh93/new_project_script/README.md

 <br>
 <code>|__src/</code> <br>
 <br>
-Note, that if you would like to have a singe-file project, you should
+Note, that if you want to have a singe-file project, you should
 <br>
 comment out the<code>$(OBJECT_FILES)</code>part on the line 22 in the Makefile: